JoseJuan98/JoseJuan98/README.md

 </br>
 <p>

-Experienced in the fields of Artificial Intelligence, Data Science, Software Engineering and Big Data.
+Experienced in the fields of Artificial Intelligence, Data Science, Software Engineering, and Big Data.
 I specialize as Machine Learning Engineer and provide consulting services for AI & Data related projects.

 Highly motivated with a passion for exploring the intersections of Mathematics, Data, and Computer Science, and how they can be used to solve real-world problems.